Dipp3r/Dipp3r/README.md

       (\_/)
       ( •_•)
-      / > {    I’m a committed coder,seeking experience in the field of design, optimization and developement.
-               Adept and proficient at technological activites and working as a team for sucessful establishment.
-               Specialities in Data structures and algorithms.
+      / > {    I specialize in design and optimization for all stages of the development cycle for dynamic web projects.
+I am adept and proficient at technological activities and working as part of a team for successful establishment.
+I have specialties in data structures and algorithms, and I am well-versed in numerous programming languages, including HTML5, Python, JavaScript, CSS, and MySQL.
 Currently pursuing B.Tech - Information Technology
-               at SSN COLLEGE OF ENGINEERING. -----> Ready for unexplored innovations and challenges.      }
+               @ SSN COLLEGE OF ENGINEERING. -----> Ready for unexplored innovations and challenges.      }

 ```